-Criminal Defense Strategies for Servicemen & Women
+Criminal Defense Strategies for Servicemen & Women in California

 As a military town, San Diego is home to many different members of the armed forces.
 However, military personnel can face serious consequences both inside and out of the military system.
 The Uniform Code of Military Justice (UCMJ) is only part of the discipline system that those in the military are subject to.
 An arrest for any crime that happens off base can result in criminal charges in state or federal court.
-Having a military lawyer who is familiar with both the military and civilian judicial process is key to defending your career and rights.
+Having a San Diego military lawyer who is familiar with both the military and civilian judicial process is key to defending your career and rights.

 Anyone serving in a military branch knows that even if your case in the civilian courts is resolved, the punishment of military courts can be worse and longer lasting.
-A San Diego military criminal defense attorney with a long history of casework is always the best choice when seeking legal counsel.
+A San Diego military attorney with a long history of casework is always the best choice when seeking legal counsel.
 Dealing with command on your own is daunting when years of work and planning are put at risk.
 Attorney’s who have successfully helped people of all ranks in the military and civilian court systems assembled the information below.

 A non-judicial punishment is the military court’s alternative sentencing system.
 While the NJP deals with minor violations of the UCMJ, the consequences of an NJP can affect the rest of your military career.
 Minor offense or infractions can include making false statements to investigators, disobeying orders, petty theft, or other disorderly conduct.
 Destruction of property is a common minor offense that can subject a service member to NJP proceedings.